Monte Carlo Study of the Phase Transition of the $XY$ Model on a Diamond Lattice

 The classical $XY$ model---a system of two-component unit vectors with nearest-neighbor interaction---is one of the most fundamental models in statistical mechanics, exhibiting the Berezinskii--Kosterlitz--Thouless transition in two dimensions and a continuous transition to long-range order in three dimensions (3D).
 While the critical behavior of the 3D transition has been extensively studied on cubic lattices, investigations on other lattice geometries remain scarce.
-The $XY$ model on a diamond lattice has recently attracted interest in the context of multipolar order in Pr-based 1-2-20 compounds\cite{Hattori2016} and as the dual representation of the $S=1$ pyrochlore spin ice in the monopole-free limit.\cite{Watanabe2026} Hattori and Tsunetsugu studied this model with $Z_3$ single-ion anisotropy, finding a continuous 3D $XY$ transition,\cite{Hattori2016} but the critical temperature $T_c$ of the isotropic $XY$ model has not been determined.
-This Note provides a precise determination of $T_c$ for the isotropic case and confirms the 3D $XY$ universality class.
+The $XY$ model on a diamond lattice has recently attracted interest in the context of multipolar order in Pr-based 1-2-20 compounds\cite{Hattori2016} and as the dual representation of the $S=1$ pyrochlore spin ice in the monopole-free limit.\cite{Watanabe2026} Hattori and Tsunetsugu studied this model with $Z_3$ single-ion anisotropy, finding a continuous 3D $XY$ transition,\cite{Hattori2016} but a precise value of the critical temperature $T_c$ of the isotropic $XY$ model is still lacking, apart from an early high-temperature series expansion study.\cite{Lambeth1974} This Note provides a precise determination of $T_c$ for the isotropic case and confirms the 3D $XY$ universality class.

 \textit{Model and method.}--- We consider the classical ferromagnetic $XY$ model on the diamond lattice,

 with $J=1$, where $\theta_i \in [0,2\pi)$ and the sum is over nearest-neighbor pairs.
 Since the diamond lattice is bipartite, a spin rotation by $\pi$ on one sublattice maps this model exactly onto the antiferromagnetic one, so the two cases share the same critical behavior.